Babafunbi1/New-repo/README.md

-Azure Infrastructure Deployment with Terraform
+# Azure Infrastructure Deployment with Terraform

-This repository contains Terraform code to deploy a complete Azure infrastructure including networking, security, storage, and Kubernetes resources.
+**This repository contains Terraform code to deploy a complete Azure infrastructure including networking, security, storage, and Kubernetes resources.**

-Terraform Azure Infrastructure Overview
+Terraform Azure Infrastructure Overview:

-This Terraform configuration deploys the following resources:
-🗂 Resource Group – Base container for all Azure resources.
+- **🗂 Resource Group** – Base container for all Azure resources
-🌐 Virtual Network (VNet) – Custom network with dedicated application and firewall subnets.
+- **🌐 Virtual Network (VNet)** – Custom network with dedicated application and firewall subnets.
-🔒 Network Security Groups (NSGs) – Controls inbound and outbound traffic for the subnets.
+- **🔒 Network Security Groups (NSGs)** – Controls inbound and outbound traffic for the subnets.
-🔥 Azure Firewall – Secures traffic within the VNet.
+- **🔥 Azure Firewall** – Secures traffic within the VNet.
-💾 Storage Account – Provides persistent storage for applications and state data.
+- **💾 Storage Account** – Provides persistent storage for applications and state data.
-🔑 Service Principal – Handles authentication for AKS and Key Vault.
+- **🔑 Service Principal** – Handles authentication for AKS and Key Vault.
-🛡 Role Assignment – Assigns the Contributor role to the Service Principal.
+- **🛡 Role Assignment** – Assigns the Contributor role to the Service Principal.
-🔐 Key Vault – Securely stores secrets and credentials.
+- **🔐 Key Vault** – Securely stores secrets and credentials.
-☸️ AKS Cluster – Deploys Azure Kubernetes Service for container workloads.
+- **☸️ AKS Cluster** – Deploys Azure Kubernetes Service for container workloads.
-🖥 Local Kubeconfig Export – Generates kubeconfig for kubectl access to the AKS cluster.
+- **🖥 Local Kubeconfig Export** – Generates kubeconfig for kubectl access to the AKS cluster.

-Resource Group
-│
-├── Virtual Network
-│   ├── App Subnet ── NSG
-│   └── Firewall Subnet ── NSG ── Azure Firewall
-│
-├── Storage Account
-├── Service Principal ── Role Assignment (Contributor) ├── Key Vault ── Stores SP credentials
-└── AKS Cluster ── Uses SP credentials for authentication
+# Modules

+**Resources were deployed individually in modules for code reusability**

 | Module                | Description                                      |